-This is not a spiced up, or boozed up stew, but a more traditional recipe that featured frequently on the menu of my Irish childhood.
+This is not a spiced up stew, but a more traditional recipe that featured frequently on the menu of my Irish childhood.

-In the past I have shared my Guinness Beef stew, but I rarely had alcohol enhanced stews as a child.
-That would have been an expensive luxury few Irish homes could afford back in the 1970’s.
+In the past I have shared my Guinness Beef stew, but I rarely had such a rich stew as a child.
+That would have been an expensive luxury few Irish homes could afford back in the 1970's.
 So this stew is made with no red wine, beer or Guinness.

 Another Irish stew, primarily made in the capital city, is Dublin Coddle.
 This is a stew made from Irish sausage, rashers or bacon, onion and potatoes.
 But today let's examine my Irish Farmhouse Beef Stew more closely.

 The vegetables I use are carrots, potatoes, onions, garlic and mushrooms.
 But other vegetables like parsnips, or diced rutabaga can be used, or towards the end of cooking a few peas can be added for a splash of green color.